tenoriopedro/ObjectDetectionProjects/README.md

 a circle in the upper left corner is activated.
 When you click on this circle a tab opens containing the name of the object, a description of the object, and a link to the object

+Project Counter - This project counts how many vehicles are passing on the highway and classifies the type of vehicle, which can be cars, motorcycles, buses, trucks, etc